pavel-paulau/cbagent/README.md

 Every collector instance embeds store and metadata client objects (see above).

-There is a convention to list implemented collectors in __init__ module of the packages.
+There is a convention to list implemented collectors in __init__ module of the package.
 It significantly simplifies imports in 3rd party applications.

 CLI wrappers
 ------------